kammitama5/kammitama5.github.io/_posts/2017-6-21-Wednesday-June-21st.md

  - I struggled with the Internet (and it beat me!!), (the internet connection, that is, is horrible via Greyhound...some mentors said
-   I should a break and enjoy the scenery..haha) so I have some catching up to do, but I now have a mentor named Christopher!
+   I should take a break and enjoy the scenery..haha) so I have some catching up to do, but I now have a mentor named Christopher!